Over the past few years I’ve realized just how absurdly unprepared most candidates are when they interview for

-The first option, for just $29, gets you access to all seven of the guides previously mentioned.
+The first option, for just $29, gets you access to all eight of the guides previously mentioned.
 This will ensure you have all the material you need to crush your interview and be a top-bucket analyst or associate right off the bat.

 You'll know exactly what to say in interviews, what is expected of you as an analyst or associate, and have a great understanding of how restructuring operates in the real world.

 …The second option, which is entirely optional, gets you full first priority e-mail access to me.
 If you have any clarifying comments or questions you can feel free to ask me at any time.

 You also will get a 45-minute one-on-one mock-interview where I ask you the most common RX interview questions and give you feedback on how to improve.

 ...I'll also more than happily go through your CV and give general advice on making sure you get the interview so you can show off your knowledge of restructuring.

 The second option will be a bit pricey for some, I know, but I really only have an hour or so a day to spare so it has to be.

 Ultimately, the second option is intended for those who are gearing up for their interviews and want to make sure they have all their bases covered.